Speaking Session (SS)

 • A session where you can casually discuss predetermined topics each week.

-• Three levels are available based on TOEIC scores (C1/B2/B1).
+• Two levels are available based on TOEIC scores (B2/B1).
 Let’s aim for higher levels as well.

 • Participants will read the assignments and prepare in advance.